Click here for Ways to Help our Neighbors in Need During Coronavirus Pandemic.

-On the second and fifth Friday of each month, from 11 AM to 1 PM volunteers deliver meals (provided by Arlington County) to homebound recipients in Arlington.
+Meals on Wheels On the second and fifth Friday of each month, from 11 AM to 1 PM, St. Peter’s volunteers deliver meals provided by Arlington County to homebound recipients in Arlington.

 So Others Might Eat (SOME)

-On the first Thursday of every month, a group of volunteers brings ingredients (1300 eggs, four cases of bananas, and two cases of grits–purchased beforehand by volunteer shoppers) and cooks breakfast from 6 to 8 a.m. at the SOME shelter located several blocks north of the U.S. Capitol in Washington, D.C.
+On the first Thursday of every month, a group of volunteers cooks breakfast–consisting of 1300 eggs, breakfast meat, grits and fruit purchased by the church–from 6 to 8 a.m. at the SOME shelter located several blocks north of the U.S. Capitol in Washington, D.C.